 - How to pick colleges that will give you the best financial aid packages.

 - How to send your child to an expensive private university for less than a state school.

 - Which assets are taken into consideration when the U.S. Department of Education calculates your Family Contribution.

 - How to pay for college in a failing economy without relying on 529 plans, expensive private student loans or raiding your retirement accounts.

 - How to get ahead by developing a customized plan to meet all the college costs you will incur as a family.

 - How to lower your “out-of-pocket” costs and get the maximum amount of money from each school.

 When & Where

-Stuart is also the author of “How to Give your Child a 4-Year College Education without Going Broke” and is a highly sought after speaker and media favorite with his insider’s secrets on how to legally beat the high cost of college.
+Stuart is also the author of “How to Give your Child a 4-Year College Education without Going Broke” and is a highly sought after speaker and media favorite with his insider’s secrets on how to legally and ethically beat the high cost of college.